ShomyLiu/Neu-Review-Rec/README.md

 - review-level methods: model each review seperately and then aggregate all reviews together as the user item latent feature.

 Besides, the rating feature of users and items (i.e., ID embedding) is usefule when there are few reviews.
+So there would be three features in all (i.e., document-level, review-level, ID).

-We plan to follow the start-of-art review-based recommendation methods and involve them into this repo, the baseline methods are listed here:
+We plan to follow the state-of-art review-based recommendation methods and involve them into this repo, the baseline methods are listed here:

 | Method | Feature |  Status|
 | ---- | ---- |  ---- |